Anyone who lifts weights, runs, or plays sports understands the importance of protecting the knees from potential damage.

-In this post, we’ll review the top compression knee sleeves currently on the market:
+In this post, I’ll review the best compression knee sleeves currently on the market.

-But before we do that, we’ll explore the benefits of using knee sleeves, the different kinds of sleeves are available, and what features to consider when shopping for this specific type of knee support.
+But before I do that, I’ll explore the benefits of using knee sleeves, the different kinds of sleeves are available, and what features to consider when shopping for this specific type of knee support.

 Compression knee sleeves help distribute your body weight more evenly across the knee joints in order to protect against injury.